mkearney/ig/README.md

 # ig

-Minimal R client for interacting with Instagram’s public API.
+> 🖼 A minimal R client for interacting with Instagram’s public API.

 ## Installation